allo-protocol/allo-v2/contracts/core/Allo.md

 * **Strategy** Smart contracts implementing fund allocation and distribution logic for each pool.
 Strategies can be custom or cloneable and determine how funds are managed within a pool.

 In summary, the "Allo" smart contract provides a framework for creating and managing pools with customizable fund allocation and distribution strategies.
 It leverages access controls, mappings, and functions to enable various actions within the protocol.
-The contract is designed to support a  ecosystem, enhancing the efficiency and transparency of fund management in Ethereum-based applications.
+The contract is designed to support an ecosystem, enhancing the efficiency and transparency of fund management in Ethereum-based applications.

 ## User Flows